 (Written by our “Green School Committee”)

 As you probably know by now, Green Schools is an international programme created to help our environment.
-There are many different themes such as: Litter and Waste, Energy and this year’s theme of Water.
+There are many different themes such as: Litter and Waste, Energy, Water and this year’s theme of Travel.

 We also conducted a leak test and a manual water audit.

-We really enjoy actively learning about how we use water and how we can save water in our school.
+We really enjoyed actively learning about how we use water and how we can save water in our school.

-We have been busy installing hippo bags in our toilet cisterns.
+We installed hippo bags in our toilet cisterns.
 We hope that this will reduce each toilet flush by approximately 2-3 litres.

-We have also installed a rainwater harvesting system which we hope to use for watering our vegetable patch, along with our school flowers over the coming months.
+We have also installed a rainwater harvesting system which we hope to use for watering our vegetable patch, along with our school flowers.

 Update: February 2017